SpaDA: A Spatial Dataflow Architecture Programming Language: CSL Compiler Backend

-SPADA kernel arguments do not explicitly occur in |place| blocks.
-Therefore, an analysis pass is run on the SPADA code and the generated task graph to determine argument extents, i.e., the mapping between argument stream array indices and their corresponding PEs.
-The analysis collects array slice expressions and applies the |compute| subgrid to them to determine offsets.
-If a disjoint union of the subgrids constructs one contiguous rectangle (or one-dimensional line) across PEs, the offsets are mapped successfully.
+\textbf{I/O Mapping.} SpaDA kernel arguments do not explicitly occur in |place| blocks.
+Therefore, a mapping pass reserves memory for copy results on the PE called |extern| fields.
+To determine the local size and the mapping between streams and corresponding PEs, an analysis pass inspects the generated task graph and array slice expressions.
 Scalar arguments are implemented in CSL as kernel function arguments that are |place|d only in PEs that use them.

-To manage data transmission, the compiler determines whether to use the Cerebras memory-copy (memcpy) infrastructure, or whether to stream data based on kernel characteristics.
-Namely, |stream| arguments without an explicit buffer size or |foreach| statements without an explicit range would trigger streaming communication.
+\textbf{Copy Elimination.} SpaDA |place| blocks may contain short-lived intermediate fields that serve as staging buffers between adjacent operations and input/output streams.
+Such intermediates directly compete with application data for the scarce 48KB local memory per PE.
+The copy-elimination pass reclaims this overhead by identifying fields with a single producer and a single consumer, or |extern| fields with only consumers or producers (for input and output arguments respectively), substituting the source directly at the use site, and pruning unused fields.
+It operates at two granularities: whole-field forwarding across flat statement regions and indexed forwarding inside loop bodies.

-The last phase of compilation collates the aforementioned program metadata in a JSON file bundled with the compiled CSL.
-In turn, the SPADA Cerebras runtime uses this metadata to transmit data, benchmark, and execute kernel code.
+The SpaDA CSL runtime uses the aforementioned I/O metadata and the compiled CSL to execute the kernel code.